HasankiTG/Phenology_MSJ/README.md

 # Associated data products

 The associated data are publically archieved in the Dryad repository.
-Gamhewa et al. (2025). .............
+Gamhewa et al. (2025).
+Available at: 10.5061/dryad.15dv41p88
 DOI: